Silver Shadow current position

 History - construction and ownership

-The 28,258-ton, 388-passenger cruise ship Silver Shadow is a successor of Silver Cloud and Silver Wind.
-The difference between ms Silver Shadow and her two predecessors in the line’s fleet, is only in size.
+The 400-passenger ship Silver Shadow is a successor of Silver Cloud and Silver Wind.
+The difference between ms Silver Shadow and her two predecessors in the line’s fleet is only in size.
 Silversea Cruises reputation for quality, established with the first two ships, today is carried on.
 In configuration and shape Shadow, and her twin-sister Whisper, are simply bigger and newer versions of the first Silversea vessels.
-You may find a number of younger, in their mid-40’s passengers onboard Silver Shadow, but generally guests are around their 60’s and over.
-Travellers on the Shadow ship are loyal to Silversea and well heeled.
+You may find a number of younger, in their mid-40’s passengers onboard Silver Shadow, but generally, guests are around their 60’s and over.
+Travellers on the Shadow ship are loyal to Silversea and well-heeled.

-All rooms provide walk-in closets, sitting area, dressing table with good lighting and hair dryer, double basin in Italian marble, separate shower and full bathtub, refrigerator with a bottle of wine, beer and soft drinks, satellite television, VCR unit, a safe.
+All rooms provide walk-in closets, sitting area, dressing table with good lighting and hairdryer, double basin in Italian marble, separate shower and full bathtub, refrigerator with a bottle of wine, beer and soft drinks, satellite television (smart HDTV), VCR unit, electronic safe box.
 Bathroom amenities are offered by Bvlgari with Frette Italian linens.
 Beds are convertible.
-Flowers and fresh fruit are always on the table.
+Flowers and fresh fruits are always on the table.

 Shipboard dining options - Food and Drinks

-No matter where you choose to eat on Silver Shadow – in main dining room (The Restaurant), Terrace Cafe, or in the intimate Le Champagne dinner room, the ship’s cuisine is of highest quality.
+No matter where you choose to eat on Silver Shadow – in the main dining room (The Restaurant), Terrace Cafe, or in the intimate Le Champagne dinner room, the ship’s cuisine is of the highest quality.
 You will not be disappointed at the Bar, cigar club by Davidoff, wine and champagne bars.
-Silver Shadow gratuity is nor required, neither expected as Silversea crew is paid above industry average.
+Silver Shadow gratuity is not required, neither expected as Silversea crew is paid above the industry average.

 Follows the complete list of Silver Shadow restaurants and food bars.

-- The Restaurant (open-seating dining room with top-quality gourmet cuisine; features mostly Mediterranean themed meals, and always available standard menu with daily specials; all three meals are waiter-served and a la carte)
+- The Restaurant (open-seating dining room with top-quality gourmet cuisine; features the most the Mediterranean themed meals, and always available standard menu with daily specials; all three meals are waiter-served and a la carte)

-- Le Champagne (20-seat French cuisine specialty restaurant; offers signature dishes by Relais Chateaux; dinner-only; reservations-only)
+- Le Champagne (20-seat French cuisine speciality restaurant; offers signature dishes by Relais Chateaux; dinner-only; reservations-only)